 These state-of-the-art labs host a comprehensive set of measurement tools to characterise optical and passivation layers, bulk materials, metallisation grids, and to delineate device parameters that are critical for identification of areas for improvement.
 Silicon wafer solar cells, tandem cells, single-cell modules, as well as solar materials go through rigorous characterisation routines for the determination of either device performance/material properties under standard or repeatable test conditions, or factors that limit the solar cell output power.
 The latter analysis is easily extendable to device simulation predictions of the room for efficiency improvements.

-This technique provides fast, contactless measurement of interface parameters that affect the passivation quality of dielectric films for PV applications.
+This technique provides fast contactless measurement of interface parameters that affect the passivation quality of dielectric films for PV applications.
 The technique uses incremental corona charging of dielectrics and subsequent measurement of the surface potential with a vibrating capacitive electrode (‘Kelvin probe’).
-The metrological capabilities include a mapping of contact potential (in the dark or under illumination), band bending at the semiconductor/dielectric interface, fixed charge in the dielectric, and interface defect density.
+The metrological capabilities include the mapping of contact potential (in the dark or under illumination), band bending at the semiconductor/dielectric interface, fixed charge in the dielectric, and interface defect density.

 The effective carrier lifetime directly influences the open-circuit voltage and the voltage at maximum power, two of the most important solar cell parameters. μ-PCD is a time resolved method to determine the effective lifetime in silicon samples with 5 mm spatial resolution.